We can end homelessness in Melbourne, starting with ending rough sleeping by 2030

 Be part of change in your community

-Advocate for change to your local Council
+Advocate for change to your local council

 There are two key ways to advocate to council: through public meetings and advocating for individual councillors to champion change.
 Download our Grassroots Action Guide today to support your local council advocacy.

-Build empathy and bust stigma
+Build empathy and bust stigma with our Conversation Pack

-Listen to people with a lived experience discuss the things you should know about homelessness in this short video - and share it with others!
+Listen to people with a lived experience discuss the things you should know about homelessness in this short video and share it with others.

 Pay it forward

-We’ve all got it, so let’s use it!
+We’ve all got it, so let’s use it.
 Use your purchasing power by ‘paying it forward' when buying your next coffee, catering, clothes, good read, cosmetics or interior design.
 Our Melbourne Zero partners include a host of social enterprises and are all actively addressing homelessness across Melbourne.
 Show them some love in return.
 Why not buy one extra for someone else doing it tough?

 Donate or volunteer